Bishop's College School: Athletics

 Currently, Bishop's College School has two elite hockey teams: the U/18 Varsity team and the U/16 Prep team.
 The U/18 Varsity team plays in a rigorous and challenging 45–50 game schedule against the top prep schools in North America.
-A notable full-time member of the Midwest Prep Hockey League (MPHL), the team is an associate member of the New England Preparatory School Athletic Council (NEPSAC) and participates part-time in the Prep School Hockey League (PSHF) of which they hold the 2015-2016 regular season title and 2017 National Independent School Invitational Championship.
-The U/16 Prep team competes in the Prep School Hockey Federation (PSHF) of which they are the 2015-2016 and 2018-2019 Playoff Champions.
+A notable full-time member of the Midwest Prep Hockey League (MPHL), the team is an associate member of the New England Preparatory School Athletic Council (NEPSAC) and participates part-time in the Prep School Hockey League (PSHF) of which they hold the 2015–2016 regular season title and 2017 National Independent School Invitational Championship.
+The U/16 Prep team competes in the Prep School Hockey Federation (PSHF) of which they are the 2015–2016 and 2018–2019 Playoff Champions.
 The demanding 40+ game schedule requires extensive travel across North America facing off against the top prep and junior schools.
 All players in the elite hockey program are expected to maintain satisfactory academic standing throughout the year to maximize their academic potential.

-In 2008, Stephan Lebeau was hired by BCS.
+In 2008, Stéphan Lebeau was hired by BCS.
 Lebeau had won a Stanley Cup in 1993 with the Montreal Canadiens.
 His brother, Patrick, also played a short time in the NHL.

 Since 2012–2013, BCS Hockey programme has two teams (U18 and U16) which both play in the Ligue de Hockey Préparatoire Scolaire (LHPS).
 Special academic tutoring and scheme are granted to the players in need.